Last updated: May 19, 2018

 James Sullivan took over operations of Magic Mountain in September of 2006.
 In 2009, plans to transfer the area to a cooperative setup were announced.
 After much effort in fundraising, the co-op recorded its 333rd share purchased in 2012, unlocking nearly $1 million capital for improvements.

 In June 2014, property owner Tom Barker took over operational control of the ski area from James Sullivan and JLS Magic, LLC.
 While a subsequent ownership change was announced during the summer of 2015, the deal initially fell through.
-Negotiations resumed in the spring of 2016 with Ski Magic, LLC expecting to take over the ski area prior to the 2016-17 season.
+Negotiations resumed in the spring of 2016 with Ski Magic, LLC finally acquiring Magic in the fall of 2016.

 |2017 Lift Installation Season Could Be Largest Since 2004 - Nov.
 19, 2017|